La Trobe's research strategy encourages innovation, specialisation and collaboration.

 - cognitive psychology

-The La Trobe Business School’s new research centre will bring together a team of experts in data analytics and technical capability in IT, providing the Centre with the capacity to carry out fundamental research in data mining, machine learning and cognitive computing.
+The La Trobe Business School research centre brings together a team of experts in data analytics and technical capability in IT, providing the Centre with the capacity to carry out fundamental research in data mining, machine learning and cognitive computing.

 - promote co-operative activities and programs in education and research